 Five digital trends in public services to watch out for in 2022

-Hello and Happy New Year!
-We wanted to start the year with a few predictions - gained from conversations with our clients, team members and experts - about what 2022 has in store for the future of digital public services.
+Our consultants share some trends - based on conversations with our clients, team members and experts - about what 2022 has in store for the future of digital public services.

 Here are our five trends to watch out for: